Working with data

 }

-• Server-side constraints are more efficient as they reduce data transfer, but you're limited to the APIs your data sources expose.
+Server-side constraints are more efficient as they reduce data transfer.
+Client-side filtering is more flexible but may result in more data being transferred.

 Given statements